Skip to main content

 Once you have downloaded your Caplyta Savings Card, give it to your pharmacy where you are having your prescription filled.
 They will also need your primary insurance information.
 The offer is only good at participating pharmacies, so make sure your pharmacy will accept the savings card.

-The card cannot be redeemed for cash, but your pharmacy will use it to lower the cost of your co-pay on Caplyta if you are eligible.
+The card cannot be redeemed for cash, but it will lower your co-pay if you qualify.

 Related questions